-  Professors Pease and Edsforth will serve as resources for the weekly meetings, and may pose questions of their own to stimulate discussion.
+Professor Pease will serve a resource for the weekly meetings, and may pose questions of his own to stimulate discussion.
 To receive credit for the symposium, you must have weekly discussion questions posted, engage actively in the discussions, and participate in your group's facilitation.

-Please do NOT blitz (e-mail) your questions on the readings to the MALS office, or to Professor Pease or Professor Edsforth!
-They must be posted on Blackboard or other participants will not be able to read them!
+Please do NOT e-mail your questions on the readings to the MALS office, or to Professor Pease!
+They must be posted on Blackboard!

 2012: Occupy Wall Street